 Section 172 to 174 of the Act sets out the purpose and use of the Assessment Record.
-The Assessment Record is available for inspection at the Council Office during office hours.
+The Assessment Record is available for inspection at Council's Administration Centre during office hours.
 A copy of the Assessment Record can be provided on payment of the fee.
-The fee is set by the Council and is stated within the fees can charges schedule which can be found on the Council's website.
+The fee is set by Council and is stated within the Fees and Charges Schedule available on Council's website.

 All information on the Assessment Record is available for public viewing, provided that the details are not suppressed.